The Ph.D. program in Educational Leadership is fortuitously

 Both tracks are aimed at preparing future university professors to conduct research and to teach leadership at the graduate school level.
 While students in both tracks will enroll in core (required) quantitative and qualitative research methods courses together, they will take methodological and substantive courses independently in order to best support their development as university scholars.

-Regardless of track, our Ph.D. program in Educational Leadership is highly selective and designed for full-time graduate students (two to three are admitted each year).
+Our Ph.D. program in Educational Leadership is highly selective and designed for full-time graduate students (two to three are admitted every other year).
 It is a requirement of the Ph.D. program that you be enrolled full-time for at least two years.
-Both tracks in our Ph.D. program are for individuals who desire deep educational experiences, excellence in theory, research and teaching, and intensive mentoring and who are preparing to assume the responsibilities of the professorship at leading research universities.
+Our program is for individuals who desire deep educational experiences, grounding in theory, opportunities to teach and conduct research, and benefit from intensive mentoring.
+The program seeks to prepare students to assume the responsibilities of the professorship at leading research universities.
 Through coursework, research, assistant teaching, research assistantships, faculty mentoring, and close working relationships with faculty members and fellow graduate students, doctoral students are provided with advanced training in the theory, research methods, and applications of adult development and social-organizational psychology.
 Thus, students gain critical knowledge and skills that encompass both research and teaching.

 Some unique aspects of the Education Leadership Ph.D. program overall include: